-- 4.1 Following the identification of the potential means of implementation and the key partners responsible for this (as covered in more detail in the Infrastructure Delivery Plan (IDP)), it is crucial that effective indicators are in place in order to assess whether the Local Plan's policies are having the desired impact.
+- 4.1 It is crucial that effective indicators are in place in order to assess whether the Local Plan's policies are having the desired impact.
 Ultimately this means considering whether the policies are delivering coherent, appropriate and sustainable development across the City.
 In the most ideal situation a vast range of indicators could be used to monitor the Local Plan, however, in order that the monitoring framework remains manageable, a realistic balance must be achieved.
-Critically, this must take into account the practicalities of collecting such a wide range of information, particularly in terms of the time resource implications in relation to primary data collected by Development Management and other Council departments. - 4.2 This Implementation & Monitoring Framework has evolved throughout the plan making process.
+Critically, this must take into account the practicalities of collecting such a wide range of information, particularly in terms of the time resource implications in relation to primary data collected by Development Management and other Council departments.

+- 4.2 This Implementation & Monitoring Framework has evolved throughout the plan making process.
 In total there are over 150 indicators proposed at the current time.
-However, the monitoring of some indicators will not be able to commence until formal adoption of the Local Plan. - 4.3 The majority of the indicators are quantitative, or statistical in nature, outlining key data which relates to the policy, particularly those which propose, or aim to manage, additional development.
-However, not all policies can be monitored in numeric terms and there are some indicators that are necessarily qualitative in nature, where a contextual or descriptive update is more appropriate to measure/illustrate the impact of the policy. - 4.4 Indicators also vary in the nature of the data outlined; some relating to a specified time period, such as a 'monitoring year' (typically the financial year from April to the following March), whereas others represent a 'snapshot in time'.
+However, the monitoring of some indicators will not be able to commence until formal adoption of the CSDP.

+- 4.3 The majority of the indicators are quantitative, or statistical in nature, outlining key data which relates to the policy, particularly those which propose, or aim to manage, additional development.
+However, not all policies can be monitored in numeric terms and there are some indicators that are necessarily qualitative in nature, where a contextual or descriptive update is more appropriate to measure/illustrate the impact of the policy.

+- 4.4 Indicators also vary in the nature of the data outlined; some relating to a specified time period, such as a 'monitoring year' (typically the financial year from April to the following March), whereas others represent a 'snapshot in time'.
 Additionally, there are some that follow a 'time-series', showing data over a number of years, while others are simply a standalone one-off.
-The purpose and nature of the information will determine how it is presented in respect of these typologies. - 4.5 The indicators can be roughly divided into those that are sourced from a central or external resource, such as data collected by the Office for National Statistics (ONS) or by regional and national agencies, or information which is collected by Sunderland City Council.
-For the latter, in most instances it will be the Planning section that is responsible for the collection and analysis of such data; however, use is also made of data collected by other teams and departments within the Council (eg. Environmental Health and Public Health). - 4.6 The Local Plan indicators have been divided into groups relating to each chapter of the Local Plan and therefore broadly relate to the following themes: - Spatial Strategy - Strategic Site Allocations - Health, Wellbeing and Social Infrastructure - Homes - Economic Prosperity
+The purpose and nature of the information will determine how it is presented in respect of these typologies.

+- 4.5 The indicators can be roughly divided into those that are sourced from a central or external resource, such as data collected by the Office for National Statistics (ONS) or by regional and national agencies, or information which is collected by Sunderland City Council.
+For the latter, in most instances it will be the Planning section that is responsible for the collection and analysis of such data; however, use is also made of data collected by other teams and departments within the Council (eg. Environmental Health and Public Health).

+- 4.6 The indicators have been divided into groups relating to each chapter of the CSDP and therefore broadly relate to the following themes:

+- Spatial Strategy

+- Area Strategies

+- Healthy and Safe Communities

+- Homes

+- Economic Growth

+- Vitality of Centres

+- Built and Historic Environment